 - Revert Java 7 to Java 6 behavior—Set the -Dsun.locale.formatasdefault Java 7 option to true and then, set the locale settings in the Regional Settings in Control Panel to the locale you want to use.

 - On any version of Java—Explicitly override the locale setting for the JVM by changing the -Duser.language, -Duser.region, and -Duser.country Java options.

 Preparing WFM for Genesys Localization

-This topic contains information and links to procedures that will help you to prepare WFM for localization.
-Complete all of these procedures or only the ones that apply to your WFM deployment.
+The following information and procedures will help you prepare WFM for localization.
+Complete only as many procedures as are required for you to complete your WFM localization.

 Task Summary: Preparing WFM for Genesys Localization

-Use the simple procedures below to install the Language Packs for each of the WFM components.
+Click the red arrow to view simple procedures that will help you to install the Language Packs for each of the WFM components.
 Complete all of the procedures to localize your WFM deployment.

 Purpose: To localize WFM Web by installing the Web Language Pack.

 Prerequisite: The WFM Web IP is installed on the host.